Bó Review: NatWest launch rival app-only bank

 Bó customer reviews

-Bó is a new app and so there are currently no customer reviews.
+Bó is a new app and so there are currently only two customer reviews.
 We will update this section in the coming months as customers rate their experience.

 Bó vs Monzo vs Starling Bank